developer-zebra/developer-zebra-site/src/emdk-for-android/6-8/samples/power/index.md

 ---
 publish: true
 title: Rebooting The Device
-description: 'This sample application will allow you to set the power state to "Suspend" (sleep mode) or "Reset" (reboot).'
+description: Shows how to set the power state to "Suspend" (sleep mode) or to "Reset" (reboot) the device.
 downloads:
   - title: Sample Projects
     url: 'https://github.com/Zebra/samples-emdkforandroid-6_8/archive/master.zip'